risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-recovery-failure.md

 How to identify:

 1. When the meta node continues to enter the recovery state or when the actor keeps exiting during the recovery process.
-2. Check if the CN node is continuously restarting due to OOM, refer to: [Troubleshoot OOM](troubleshoot-oom.md).
+2. Check if the CN node is continuously restarting due to OOM, refer to: [Out-of-memory](troubleshoot-oom.md).

 Two solutions: